-The boy bent down, picked up another starfish.
-He spun around with the wound up recoil of an Olympic discus thrower and flung the starfish back into the ocean.
+The boy bent down and picked up another starfish.
+He spun around with the wound-up recoil of an Olympic discus thrower and flung the starfish back into the ocean.
 “It made a difference to that one!” he said.
 He then returned to his spring and fling routine that was making a difference one starfish at a time.
 The man with no answer turned on his heel and walked back to his home pondering the truth that he had heard and seen.
-To that man the boy had just made a difference.
+To that man, the boy had just made a difference.

 For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.